band/foobar1/TumblrPosts/20130423 How writers interact with the world.md

 The post helped me think about writing, but one of the comments (reproduced below) on this post made me laugh and think about the specific activity and results of writing.

-	You don't do 'data entry'on a manual Underwood.
+	You don't do 'data entry' on a manual Underwood.
 You just type on old-fashioned paper.
 And when you're done, it doesn't matter how many keys you push, it won't tell you a thing.
 It just sits there like a cat and stares at you.